Thursday, August 25, 2011

 • Access to logs over HTTP.
 The iisnode module provides access the output of the node.exe process (e.g. generated by console.log calls) via HTTP.
 This facility is key in helping you debug node.js applications deployed to remote servers.

 • Side by side with other content types.
 The iisnode module integrates with IIS in a way that allows a single web site to contain a variety of content types.
-For example, a single site can contain a node.js application, static HTML and JavaScript files, PHP applications, and ASP.NET applications.
+For example, static content (HTML, CSS, images, and client side JavaScript files) can be efficiently handled by IIS itself, while node.js requests are handled by iisnode.
+A single site can also combine PHP applications, ASP.NET applications, and node.js.
 This enables choosing the best tools for the job at hand as well progressive migration of existing applications.

 • Minimal changes to node.js application code.
 The iisnode module enables hosting of existing HTTP node.js applications with very minimal changes.
 Typically all that is required is to change the listed address of the HTTP server to one provided by the iisnode module via the process.env.PORT environment variable.